philips-labs/about-this-organization/README.md

 <a name="what"></a>
 ## What can I open source?

 We're looking into this.
-For know the same rules apply as for our Philips-software organization.
+For now the same rules apply as for our Philips-software organization.
 See: [https://github.com/philips-software/philips-howto-open-source](https://github.com/philips-software/philips-howto-open-source)

 <a name="philips-software"></a>